Claremont Colleges: Shared facilities, programs, and resources

 In addition, Pitzer College and Scripps College share a single science program, the Department of Natural Sciences.
 Many research projects and courses use the Robert J. Bernard Field Station, an 86 acre natural area which consists principally of the rare Coastal Sage Scrub ecosystem.
+Since 2024, the Bernard Field Station has been home to the FLUXNET site US-BFS.

 The Claremont Colleges have been praised by higher education experts for their high level of cooperation and the overall success of their model, although the colleges' differing financial resources have led to occasional tensions.
 They have influenced the operations of other consortia and collegiate universities, but their model remains unique with few other institutions operating comparably.